The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The star formation histories of high-z massive quiescent galaxies

-Galaxies in {\sc Illustris-TNG} grow along a very tight SFR-stellar mass sequence that is slightly elevated compared with the main sequence, but showing little deviations to higher SFRs.
+Galaxies in {\sc IllustrisTNG} grow along a very tight SFR-$M_{\star}$ sequence that is slightly elevated compared with the main sequence, but showing little deviations to higher SFRs.
 In {\sc GAEA} we see that massive-quenched galaxies grow along the main sequence for most of their lives until quenching.
 In the latter, quenching is very sudden and generally happens in a single simulation snapshot.
-The fact that galaxies in {\sc GAEA} and {\sc Illustris-TNG} show almost no starburst episodes and that in {\sc Galform} they show clear starbursts only very early on their formation history, is why they take the longest to form (see bottom panel in Fig.~\ref{age_scaling}).
-Despite these differences, we find that in all simulations galaxies spend most of their time on the main sequence (between $55-99$\% of their active lives, with the extremes of the range corresponding to {\sc Galform} and {\sc GAEA} respectively).
-The large difference between the fraction of time galaxies spend on the main sequence between {\sc Galform} and {\sc GAEA} is due to the inclusion of disk instability-driven starbursts in the former and the lack of thereof in the latter.
-This is clear from studying the contribution of disk instabilities to the SFRs of galaxies across cosmic time in {\sc Galform} (see discussion in \S~5.3 in \citealt{Lacey15}). \shark\ also includes disk instability-driven starbursts and predicts galaxies spend $73$\% of their lives on the main sequence, again much less than what is found in {\sc GAEA}.
+The fact that galaxies in {\sc GAEA} and {\sc IllustrisTNG} show almost no starburst episodes and that in {\sc Galform} they show clear starbursts only very early on their formation history, is why they take the longest to form (see bottom panel in Fig.~\ref{age_scaling}).
+Despite these differences, we find that in all simulations galaxies spend most of their time on the main sequence (between $55-99$per cent of their active lives, with the extremes of the range corresponding to {\sc Galform} and {\sc GAEA} respectively).
+The large difference between the fraction of time galaxies spend on the main sequence between {\sc Galform} and {\sc GAEA} is due to the inclusion of disc instability-driven starbursts in the former and the lack of thereof in the latter.
+This is clear from studying the contribution of disc instabilities to the SFRs of galaxies across cosmic time in {\sc Galform} (see discussion in \S~5.3 in \citealt{Lacey15}). \shark\ also includes disc instability-driven starbursts and predicts galaxies spend $73$per cent of their lives on the main sequence, again much less than what is found in {\sc GAEA}.
 Despite spending most of their lives on the main sequence, at their peak SFR, galaxies in most simulations are above the main sequence as shown in Fig.~\ref{sfr_scaling}.